DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Jan 9.md

 Based on this image, the menu should have:

 - A header with
 	- 4 buttons in it that span across the top of the screen.
-I suggest you use a Horizontal Layout Group for this: <https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-HorizontalLayoutGroup.html>
+I suggest you use a [Horizontal Layout Group](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-HorizontalLayoutGroup.html) for this.
 	- These buttons represent which page of the menu the player is currently on.
 The player can navigate to different pages by selecting a button.
 	- The selected page's button NEEDS to remain highlighted for as long as the player stays on the page.
 - Multiple pages, with each clearly having its own subset of elements